eftl93/servo_controller_msp430/README.md

 5. Initialize the timer module.
     - Set the time source.
     - Put the timer in “UP MODE”.
-    - Set how frequent to get the timer to interrupt and exit the "Low Power Mode".
+    - Set how frequent to get the timer to interrupt and wakeup the processor.
     - Enable the interrupt.

 6. Create the ISR (interrupt service routine) to count "ticks" and update the flag for each corresponding servo":